-BCMS is a privately-owned family business, first established in 1989 by Brian, Steve and Dave Rebbettes.
+BCMS started life as a family business, first established in 1989 by Brian, Steve and Dave Rebbettes.
 Like its founders, BCMS is an entrepreneurial business, welcoming new ideas and ways of working.
 Taking our lead from the Rebbettes family, we have a culture of respect, we encourage colleagues at all levels to develop to their full potential, and we have a clear, ongoing commitment to ‘giving back’.

 As a business, BCMS has a long history of supporting philanthropic causes.
 In 2004, the Rebbettes established a charitable foundation, The Snowdrop Foundation, registered charity number 1093474.

 This charity was founded with a simple aim: to give opportunity and support to the most vulnerable in society.
 Assisting sites in Kakinada, India and closer to home in the UK, the trust focuses on supporting orphaned children, widows, and young mothers or mothers-to-be.
 The Foundation is a way to reduce hardship and build a brighter future for those that need it most.

 As part of its commitment to charitable causes, BCMS makes a monthly contribution from business revenues to the Foundation.

 BCMS’ support helped to establish St Mark’s School in Kakinada, India in 2004

 The Snowdrop Foundation has provided assistance to a number of initiatives both in the UK and overseas.
 It has supported the construction of the three-storey St Mark’s School in Kakinada, India, which educates over 500 children from the lowest tier of Indian society.

 The school gives these children a very real opportunity to make positive changes to their own lives and those of their families and communities.
 Since 2004, St Mark’s School has educated thousands of children from the poorest communities, many of whom are now forging a life of their own – moving on to further education, including university, and employment.